Last updated on September 5th, 2019

 - an advanced level of expertise or knowledge of the enterprise’s processes and procedures such as its production, research, equipment, techniques or management.

 An advanced level of expertise requires specialized knowledge gained through significant and recent (defined as within the last 5 years) experience with the organization and used by the individual to contribute significantly to the employer’s productivity.
-OB-575 notes that:
+The IRCC website notes that:

 In assessing such expertise or knowledge, officers consider: